G-B-FutureMartian/CaveExplorer/README.md

 there will be some dependencies.
 Currently, the only dependency will be Flask, a library for creating servers.
 These servers will be local only, and everything you do should be away from prying eyes.
-I say should because chances are that if you found this program, you probably can code in
-Python, so, if you edit this code you are at your own risk.